MARCHING ILLINI CULTURE & PHILOSOPHY

 The University of Illinois Marching Illini has zero tolerance for any activity that would be considered hazing or harassment.
 As the Nation’s Premiere College Marching Band, we have served as a role model for programs across the country and this philosophy continues today.
 This standard applies to how we treat one another and all members of the band.
 No person has to earn their position or membership in the band beyond the audition process that is stated on our website, regardless of age, sex, instrument or year in school.
 We take great pride in the culture and atmosphere that is constantly being guided and developed daily by YOU, our students.

-In light of unfortunate events at several schools across the country, the culture we are creating as well as the image we want to promote both on and off the field happens daily.
+The culture we are creating as well as the image we want to promote both on and off the field happens daily.
 There is no place for the use of degrading language, participating in unnecessary activities, unwelcome nicknames, or other acts that would be considered hazing.
 We have zero tolerance for any hazing activities as well as not adhering to University and even more specific, Marching Illini policies.
 The punishments for violating these policies range from suspension to expulsion from the Marching Illini.

 We have extremely intelligent and fantastic students at the University of Illinois.
 The culture we have and continue to create is healthy, safe, and supportive of all members of the Marching Illini.
 This does not happen overnight and certainly does not sustain itself.
 It is something that we, and programs around the country, must address and work on daily so that our students understand the culture that is acceptable both on and off the field.
 We, college marching bands, are the biggest ambassadors for our great colleges and universities across the country!
 As a member of the Best Band in the Land, hold yourself to a higher standard and continue to PAY IT FORWARD!